All tuition assistance system questions and help should be directed to your Education Services Office (ESO) or your unit/branch.

 • Comprehensive fees or course fee charges are not included

-All qualified MGIB-SR Service members are authorized to use both TA and MGIB-SR benefits (Ch.
+All qualified members are authorized to use both TA and MGIB-SR benefits (Ch.
 1606) concurrently when enrolled in a program of education that is half-time or greater.
 Concurrent use is not authorized when enrolled less than half-time.

 For concurrent use with Chapter 33:

-Active Duty, National Guard, and Reservist members may receive Chapter 33 (Post-9/11 GI BIll®) benefits for the same courses for which they receive TA.
+Active Duty, National Guard, and Reservist members may receive Chapter 33 (Post-9/11 GI Bill®) benefits for the same courses for which they receive TA.
 Schools must deduct TA benefits from the overall tuition and fees submitted to VA, and Ch.
 33 is used to pay toward the remaining out-of-pocket costs.
 We cannot submit for TA use if you currently have 100% benefit percentage for Ch.
 33.

 North Carolina National Guard Tuition Assistance Program (NC TAP)